Thabovw/website/content/home/teaching.md

 weight = 6

 +++
-I am a teaching instructor for the following courses at the Radboud Universtiy in Nijmegen:
+I am a teacher/instructor for the following courses at the Radboud Universtiy in Nijmegen:

 2015
 - Theories of Strategic and Persuasive Communication
 - Communication Science Skills

 2016
 - Theories of Strategic and Persuasive Communication
 - Issues in Communication Science

 2017
 - Current Theories of Influence
 - Experimental Designs

 2018
 - Current Theories of Media and Influence
 - Bachelor Theses
 - Research Master Theses

 2020
+- Minor Research Project
+- Social Relationships
 - Master Theses